ThomasRoca/American-Community-Survey-Project/index.md

 To find the value of the poverty rate for total population (nb. population code "001") you must dig into the 2nd array (i.e.[1]) and get its 2nd item ([1]): array[1][1] is the spot where poverty rate for total population is stored.

-Let's display this information on a web page using JavaScript:
+Let's put that into practice and display this information on a web page:

 ``` Javascript
 $(function() {